jboss-fuse/quickstarts/standalone/sap-trfc-server-standalone/README.md

 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-trfc-server component to handle a remote function call from SAP.
+Summary: This quickstart demonstrates how to configure and use the sap-trfc-server component in a standalone Camel environment to handle a remote function call from SAP.
 This component handles a remote function call from SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>